 Losing weight is hard sometimes, but it isn’t the hardest part of any diet.
-Keeping it off is the real hard part.
+Did I say sometimes?
+It’s always hard.
+Keeping it off is the hardest part.
 The problem is that folks get so focused on the losing part that they forget what comes after that.
 They measure success by what they’ve lost, not by what they’ve gained – which is so much more important!
 Since we all want Keto Success – How to Have It and How to Keep It needs to be our main objective.

 We’ve gathered our very best posts about Keto – the Ketogenic diet – to help you with Keto success, whether you are in the losing phase (and so excited to see the weight coming off!) to reaching your goal (Yay!!!
 You DID It!) or keeping it off – where the real work begins.

 Note: This post may contain affiliate links.
 That means I may make a small commission at no cost to you.
 For my full disclosure go here.